David C. Novak: Career

 Novak is the co-founder, retired chairman and CEO of Yum!
 Brands, Inc. (CEO from 1999 to January 1, 2016).
 During Novak's tenure at Yum!
 Brands, the company doubled the number of restaurants to 41,000, market capitalization grew to almost $32 billion from just under $4 billion and it was an industry leader in return on invested capital.

 Novak was president at KFC and Pizza Hut, and held senior management positions at Pepsi-Cola Company, including chief operating officer and executive vice president of marketing and sales.

 His first job was as an advertising copywriter at Ketchum advertising agency.
 He was executive vice president/director account services Tracy-Lock/BBDO in Dallas, Texas, serving as account supervisor on Frito-Lay products, Pepsi-Cola accounts and others, before becoming the executive vice president of all Frito-Lay products at the agency.

 Novak is credited with the invention of Crystal Pepsi, a clear cola introduced in 1992.
 While it did not succeed in the marketplace, Novak stated that he learned a valuable lesson from that failure; even though every project had naysayers that would tell him something could not be done, "sometimes the naysayers have a point."

-Novak's passion is to make the world a better place by developing leaders at all ages through David Novak Leadership, his family's Lift-a-Life Foundation, Lead4Change, Global Game Changers and The Novak Leadership Institute at the University of Missouri.
-Lead4Change is the largest privately funded leadership service program in middle and high schools.
-Novak and his wife, Wendy, also donated $21.6 million to the University of Missouri, School of Journalism to create the Novak Leadership Institute.

 He was named 2012 Chief Executive of the Year by Chief Executive magazine.